 Rental properties in a college town

 College towns typically have a lot of energy and a great atmosphere, as well as plenty of places to find entertainment.
 However, if you’re planning on leaving those crazy college days behind you, be careful when it comes to choosing where to settle down.
 Neighborhoods full of rentals in a college town are normally home to college kids who probably aren’t going to lead the same lifestyle as you.
-If you want to avoid endless frat house parties, pranks, and other shenanigans, be sure to find out who is living in your potential neighborhood before making an offer to buy.
+If you want to avoid endless parties, pranks, and other shenanigans, be sure to find out who is living in your potential neighborhood before making an offer to buy.

 24-hour party people